 If you face this high-risk circumstance, diversify your contributions in as orderly a fashion as you can, consistent with your company’s rules.
 Make sure to allocate your retirement-plan portfolio across multiple sections of market segments available in your plan (e.g. growth, value, large cap, small cap, international, and bonds).

 Do regular check-ups.
 Your company wants you to see its stock plans as long-term wealth builders and to share in the company’s financial success that you help create.
 Employee stock ownership and financial sanity can co-exist as goals.
-By doing a regular financial check-up, finding your comfort zone for your ownership percentages, analyzing your company’s financial results, and rebalancing to diversify your portfolio, you can best maximize the value of your stock-based employee benefits.
+By doing a regular financial check-up, finding your comfort zone for your ownership percentages, analyzing your company’s financial results, and rebalancing to diversify your portfolio, you can better position the value of your stock-based employee benefits.

 *For a comprehensive review of your personal situation, always consult with a tax or legal advisor.
 Neither Cetera Advisor Networks LLC nor any of its representatives may give legal or tax advice.

 The return and principal value of stocks fluctuate with changes in market conditions.
 Shares when sold may be worth more or less than their original cost.
 A diversified portfolio does not assure a profit or protect against loss in a declining market.
 Asset allocation, which is driven by complex mathematical models, should not be confused with the much simpler concept of diversification.
 All investing involves risk, including the possible loss of principal.
 There is no assurance that any investment strategy will be successful.